dubeyalok7/crypto-algo/README.md

 # crypto-algo

-This is sample code base for trial purpose only
+This is sample code base for learning purpose only
-1. MD5
+1. MD5, HMAC
 2. RSA
 3. AES (In progress)
 4. DES (Feistal Algo)